Gas Works Park: Features

 The park site consists of 20.5 acre of land projecting 400 ft into Lake Union with 1900 ft of shoreline.
 The site is bordered by North Northlake Way at the north and abuts Lake Union on the east and south.
 The Wallingford neighborhood sits to the north.
 Immediately adjacent to the park are remnants of the industrial development of the area.
 The industrial dominance is rapidly being replaced by retail development.
 North of North 40th Street the area is predominantly a residential neighborhood.

 The park is entered through a landscaped parking area or through the Burke-Gilman Trail, a bike and walking path that connects Puget Sound to Lake Washington.
 Dividing the parking area from the park is a grassy berm and rows of trees demarcating the old railroad right of way.
 The park is composed of seven areas: Earth Mound, North Lawn, Towers, Prow, Picnic Lawn and Shelter, Play Barn, and South Lawn.
 The Earth Mound, Prow, and Lawns are open areas intended for passive and active recreation and offer magnificent views.
 The Towers, Play Barn, and Picnic Shelter are adapted from the original manufacturing structures.

 GWP was designed to be an urban, intensively used pleasure ground utilizing unique structures.
 "The traditional escape from the city into the sylvan settings of remote areas has changed for many people into a seeking of a more active encounter.
 Introspection and retreat are easily accomplished without physical isolation, but facilities for social interaction with persons other than intimate friends are more scarce with respect to population growth. ...new sites should be offered in a vast and varied park system to accommodate experimentation and innovation in both design and program."
 (Master Plan, 1971) Because of the Gas Plant structures and the attractive setting, GWP complements the rich heritage of Seattle's Post-Victorian parks and offers expanded programs in ways that the latter cannot.
 Throughout every year hundreds of thousands of people use GWP.
 They gather to celebrate Independence Day and watch fireworks.
 Concerts, kite-flying, jogging, public meetings, and the open space and views of the park itself are attractions that keep GWP in constant use.

+However, there is no access to Lake Union.
+The lake’s sediment contains hazardous substances.
+Therefore, aquatic activities like swimming, boating, fishing and wading are prohibited.